DeCryptoPal/tatum-demo/README.md

 * Build tooling that can be easily adapted for different blockchains.
 * Provide clear instructions and error handling for non‑experts.

-By following Tatum’s official examples【677212479710607†L503-L511】【677212479710607†L533-L541】【677212479710607†L563-L569】 and translating them into an interactive JavaScript application, this repo showcases both technical fluency and a focus on developer experience.
+By following Tatum’s official examples and translating them into an interactive JavaScript application, this repo showcases both technical fluency and a focus on developer experience.

 ## Next steps

 To extend this demo, consider adding:

 * **Transaction sending** – estimate gas and send testnet transactions to other addresses.
-Tatum provides endpoints for gas estimation and transaction submission in the same guide【677212479710607†L607-L640】.
+Tatum provides endpoints for gas estimation and transaction submission in the same guide.
 * **Support for additional chains** – allow the user to choose between Ethereum, Polygon, Bitcoin and other blockchains at runtime.
 * **Web interface** – wrap the functionality in a simple web UI using React or Express to showcase full‑stack capabilities.